vippsas/vipps-qr-api/vipps-qr-api.md

 !["MerchantRedirect QR Flow"](images/merchant-redirect-qr-flow.svg)

-The QR code, when scanned from camera or the Vipps scanner, will take the customer straight to the web page.
+The QR code, when scanned from the native camera or the Vipps scanner, will take the customer straight to the web page.
 See a detailed example of [how it works](how-it-works/merchant-redirect-qr.md) with examples of what the user will encounter.

 Merchant redirect QRs do not time out and they don't require the Vipps app to be installed.